Greek-apps-with-React-Native/code-lines-rn-project/README.md

 9. File structure that you worked with
 10. Project implementation details and some decisions you took
 11. If you had more time what would you improve

+Notes:

+- I could have used some boilerplate that I have, but I made almost everything from scratch.